home-assistant/core/tests/components/knx/README.md

 ## Asserting outgoing telegrams

+All outgoing telegrams are pushed to an assertion queue.
+Assert them in order they were sent.

 - `knx.assert_no_telegram`
-  Asserts that no telegram was sent.
+  Asserts that no telegram was sent (assertion queue is empty).
 - `knx.assert_telegram_count(count: int)`
   Asserts that `count` telegrams were sent.
 - `knx.assert_read(group_address: str)`